Rubidgeinae: Description

-Rubidgeines were large, quadrupedal carnivores of the family Gorgonopsidae.
-Their largest teeth are their upper canines, which were blade-like and had well-developed serrations.
+Rubidgeines were large, quadrupedal carnivores of the family Gorgonopsidae, which was part larger clade Their largest teeth are their upper canines, which were blade-like and had well-developed serrations.
 Their postcanine teeth were small and conical, but were also frequently serrated.
 Tooth replacement was rapid relative to basal therocephalians.
 Rubidgeines can be distinguished from other gorgonopsians by the absence of a blade-like parasphenoid bone and reduced or absent preparietal bone.
 The jugal bone, while narrow in most gorgonopsians, was often broadly expanded in rubidgeines.
-The largest rubidgeins were Dinogorgon and Rubidgea.
+The largest rubidgeines were Dinogorgon and Rubidgea.